security-force-monitor/research-handbook/source/units-relations.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 Every claim must have at least one citation to evidence the data in the claim.
-When two or more citations are needed to evidence a claim then a corresponding explanatory note should be entered in the ``public_notes:meta`` field.
-This field is for the Universally Unique Identifier (UUID) for each citation, found in the ``ref:source:access_point_id:admin`` field in the Sources sheet.
+When two or more citations are needed to evidence a claim then a corresponding explanatory note should be entered in the :ref:`public_notes:meta <relation-public-notes>` field.
+This field is for the Universally Unique Identifier (UUID) for each citation, found in the `ref:source:access_point_id:admin` field in the Sources sheet.
 When multiple citations are needed every UUID should be semi-colon separated.

+.. _unit-about-entity:

 about_entity:ref:claim
 ======================